paweljarosz/defarc/README.md

 	local branch_elseif_conditions = defarc.get_branch_elseif_conditions()
 ```

-### .get_branch_else_condition([branch])
+### get_branch_else_condition([branch])
 Returns a branch else_condition of selected branch data.
-This function returns a proper branch else_condition if proper branch_id is provided, otherwise it returns a branch else_condition of saved/selected branch_table.
+This function returns a proper branch else_condition if proper branch_id is provided, otherwise it returns a branch else_condition of selected branch_table.

 * **PARAMETER:** `branch` (string, optional) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)
 * **RETURNS:** `else_condition` (string) - a string with branch else_condition id